DT-PBO: an Interpretable Tree-based Surrogate Model for Preferential Bayesian Optimization: Removing Translational Degeneracy

 \section{Removing Translational Degeneracy}

-The pairwise likelihood defined in Equation~\ref{eq:likelihood} is \emph{translationally invariant} with respect to \(\mathbf{f}\).
+The pairwise likelihood defined in Eq.~\ref{eq:likelihood} is \emph{translationally invariant} with respect to \(\mathbf{f}\).
 That is, adding a constant shift \(c\) to all components of \(\mathbf{f}\) does not influence the pairwise differences and thus leaves the likelihood unchanged.
-Intuitively, this invariance is expected: because the latent function \(f\) is never observed directly, its absolute scale is unidentifiable.
-However, this invariance has a direct consequence for the Hessian of \(L(\mathbf{f})\) and therefore for the posterior covariance defined in Equation~\ref{eq:DT_cov}.
-In particular, the likelihood Hessian term \(\Lambda_{\text{MAP}}\) is \emph{degenerate} in the constant shift direction: $\Lambda_{\text{MAP}} \mathbf{1} = \mathbf{0}$, where $\mathbf{1}$ is the m-dimensional all-ones vector and $\mathbf{0}$ the m-dimensional all-zeroes vector.
+Intuitively, this invariance is expected: because the latent function \(f\) is never observed directly, its absolute offset is unidentifiable.
+However, this invariance has a direct consequence for the Hessian of \(L(\mathbf{f})\) and therefore for the posterior covariance defined in Eq.~\ref{eq:DT_cov}.
+In particular, the likelihood Hessian term \(\Lambda_{\text{MAP}}\) is \emph{degenerate} in the constant shift direction: $\Lambda_{\text{MAP}} \mathbf{1} = \mathbf{0}$, where $\mathbf{1}$ is the $m_l$-dimensional all-ones vector and $\mathbf{0}$ the $m_l$-dimensional all-zeroes vector.

 As a result, the curvature of the negative log-posterior in the all-ones direction, \(\mathbf{1}^\top H(L(\mathbf{f})) \mathbf{1}\), is governed entirely by the prior:

 Consequently, the posterior covariance in this direction is: